AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ## the demo app decoupled

-We use the [Test Host](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests). contrary to what that page says, this host is not _just_ for "integration tests" that "include the app's supporting infrastructure, such as the database, file system".
+We use the [Test Host](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests).
+Contrary to what that page says, this host is not _just_ for "integration tests" that "include the app's supporting infrastructure, such as the database, file system".
 It depends on how you set it up.

  The demo app has [a `TestApplicationFactory`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/TestApplicationFactory.cs) that  replaces repositories with mocks - there is only one in this simple case, but it can be as many as needed.

+ The _only_ classes that _need_ interfaces in this design are the ones that need to be mocked for unit testing, because they have dependencies such as databases that can't be unit tested.

 There's a bit of overhead to get it all set up, but this is a once-off cost so it matters less on larger apps.
 With a few helper classes it's fairly transparent.
 That is demonstrated with the `TestContext` This can be shared for even better performance.
 I have never found this technique to be "too slow".